ro-py/ro.py/docs/tutorials/error-handling.md

 | 429              | `TooManyRequests`     |
 | 500              | `InternalServerError` |

-All of these exceptions are subclasses of the `HTTPException` error.
+All of these exceptions are subclasses of the `HTTPException` error, which you can use as a catch-all.
 For other unrecognized error codes, ro.py will fallback to the default `HTTPException`.

 ### Getting more error information
 For all HTTP exceptions, ro.py exposes a `response` attribute so you can get the response information: